 Figures released by the Health and Safety Executive (HSE) show that almost 600,000 workers suffered from work-related stress, depression or anxiety in 2018.
 Around 15.4 million working days were lost as a result.

-Acknowledging Mental Health Awareness Week, technology leads from ConnectWise, Skillsoft, Cybera, WhiteHat Security, Ergotron, Exabeam and Scale Computing share how to manage work-related stress, and how businesses can support employees.
+Leaders from tech firms including ConnectWise, Skillsoft, Cybera, WhiteHat Security, Ergotron, Exabeam and Scale Computing share how to manage work-related stress, and how businesses can support employees.

 It is scientifically proven that disconnecting from work is good for your brain, your physical health, and productivity.

 “While it isn’t always possible to do that for a week at a time, start small and try taking a break during lunch without allowing any work interruptions.
 It is definitely a discipline!”

 “It is no secret that people and businesses are moving faster than ever.
 Instead of staring at your phone obsessing about work texts and emails, try out some of the available apps to help you manage the stress.
 There are apps to help you with breathing, scheduling, and organising that can help you on your path to less stress.”

 “With employee wellbeing increasingly being viewed as a strategic priority by organisations across the UK, equipping workers with the resources and awareness they need to nurture their own mental health will benefit everyone.”